nicolas-izquierdo/nicolas-izquierdo.github.io/_pages/about.md

 <img src="/images/1200px-Klee-angelus-novus.png" width="630" height="10">

 I am a student in the Master's program in Social Sciences at the Carlos III-Juan March Institute (IC3JM).
-I also hold both degrees in Law (B.A.) and Political Science (B.A.) from the University Carlos III of Madrid.
+I also hold both degrees in Law (LL.B.) and Political Science (B.A.) from the University Carlos III of Madrid.

-AAABBB